MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 > To help you get started, a new set of samples specifically for the Modern QDK is available on the [QSharp GitHub samples page](https://github.com/microsoft/qsharp/tree/main/samples).

 > [!NOTE]
-> The Modern QDK extension and the Classic QDK extension can both be installed in VS Code at the same time, but cannot both be enabled.
+> The Modern QDK extension and the Classic QDK extension can both be installed in VS Code at the same time, but cannot be enabled at the same time.
 If you are working exclusively with the Modern QDK, or if your programs require features not supported yet in the Modern QDK, only enable one extension at a time.

+### What's new

 | Classic QDK | Modern QDK |
 | ---- | ---- |